bigchaindb/bigchaindb/docs/source/installing.md

 ## Run BigchainDB with Docker

+**NOT for Production Use**

-We currently maintain a `Dockerfile` that can be used to build an image for `bigchaindb`, along with a `docker-compose.yml` file to manage a "standalone node", consisting mainly of two containers: one for rethinkdb, and another for `bigchaindb`.
+For those who like using Docker and wish to experiment with BigchainDB in non-production environments, we currently maintain a `Dockerfile` that can be used to build an image for `bigchaindb`, along with a `docker-compose.yml` file to manage a "standalone node", consisting mainly of two containers: one for rethinkdb, and another for `bigchaindb`.

 Assuming you have `docker` and `docker-compose` installed, you would proceed as follows.